 * Euro gains on better European outlook

-* Spain formally asks for European funds to recapitalize banks
+* Spain formally asks for European funds to recapitalize

 * U.S. factory activity shows contraction